iporaitech/pwr2-docker/README.md

 `iex -S mix phoenix.server`

-Now you're ready to start making requests to the web app on the ports you specified.
+Now you're ready to start making requests to the web app on the port you specified.

+> NOTICE that although deps are compiled when [building the image](Dockerfile#L49) the first time you start your phoenix.server all deps compiled again.
+We've created an [issue](https://github.com/elixir-lang/elixir/issues/5130) on Elixir repo to see if they can help us with this.

 ### Setup cloning this GitHub repo and building the image